tonyriverms/DoNetExtensions/README.md

 ### 2. Unified Emptiness Check

-Although incredibly useful, the emptiness of an array or a collection has to be checked in a clumsy way, even for today
+Although incredibly useful, the emptiness of an array or a collection has to be checked in a clumsy way, even for today after 10 years.

 ```c#
 var arr = new int[] {1,2,3};